alphayama/base-blitz/README.md

 # base-blitz
 An Augmented Reality (AR) game for Android built on Unity Engine

+## SDKs
+Our project uses the AR Foundation, AR Core (Android) and AR Kit packages for providing Augmented Reality functionality.

+You can download the packages from the Unity Package Manager using the following steps:

+1. In Unity Editor, go to Windows > Package Manager.
+2. Select _Packages: Unity registry_ option from the dropdown.
+3. Search for AR in the search box.
+4. Install AR Foundation.
+5. Install ARCore XR Plugin for Android and ARKit XR Plugin for iOS.

+Note:
+- Make sure the version numbers for AR Foundation, ARCore XR Plugin and ARKit XR Plugin are same.
+- ARKit requires XCode installed on your system.

 ## Scenes
 1. **StartMenu** - The game starts with StartMenu scene.
 This scene contains the 4 buttons - Play, Settings, Help, Quit.
 The Play button loads the next scene - ARExample.
 The Settings button allows the user to choose the difficulty level.
 There are 3 levels in the game- easy, medium and hard.
 Eaach difficulty level has a different time limit to complete the game.
 The Help button provides the user with basic instructions and details about collectibles.
 The Quit button exits the application.